MHA Program Mission, Vision, Values, and Goals

 - To promote service contributions of faculty and students, especially those that allow them to develop greater understanding of current issues in the health sector and to increase professional capability in addressing them.

 Specific objectives associated with these broad goals are listed below for the planning period, Academic Years 2013-2015.
-Progress on these goals will be reviewed and assessed periodically within our governance structure including the Executive, Curriculum, Admission and Placement & Professional Development Committees.
+Progress on these goals will be reviewed and assessed periodically within our governance structure including the Executive, Curriculum, Admission and Placement and Professional Development Committees.
 On a biannual basis a progress report of the Program will be presented to the National Advisory Committee (NAC) from the perspective of the mission, vision, values, goals and measurable objectives.
 Student competencies are also assessed individually by the Residency Preceptors as well as the faculty in each required course.

 Academic (Educational) Objectives